sagemath/trac_to_gh/Issue 5072.md

 # Issue 5072: segfault in libsingular gcd when base rings aren't identical

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5072

 Original creator: was